TritonDataCenter/rfd/rfd/0021/README.md

 of how we implement this process are not -- for the moment -- entirely relevant.
 Triton's distributed nature and immense size, give us many possible ways to implement scrubbing.
-Before we become too attached to any single scrubbing, method, we will want to describe the process of scrubbing as if it were done 'magically', without consuming any concrete system resources.
+Before we become too attached to any single scrubbing method, we will want to describe the process of scrubbing as if it were done 'magically', without consuming any concrete system resources.

 In a scrubbing process, there are a few essential elements that we need to be